withdave/SEATT/simple-event-attendance/readme.txt

 * Addition of list format to make displaying multiple events easier

 * Change to remaining time display in the admin panel (from hours to a formatted time)

+* Removed use of extract function from add_shortcode (seatt-list and seatt-form) as per best practice